UCI WorldTour events are top-level races for professional cyclists.

 The events form a series, with riders competing for the overall title as well as individual wins.
 The UCI Women’s WorldTour was launched in 2016, replacing the original World Cup and therefore adding stage races to the calendar.

-The men’s WorldTour is comprised of 37 events, spread over 18 countries.
-The Women’s WorldTour enjoys 23 events, in 10 countries.
+The men’s WorldTour is comprised of 37 events and the Women’s WorldTour enjoys 21 events.

-The final Grand Tour of the year, the Vuelta a España brings the three-week stage races to a close over August 24 to September 15 with the WorldTour season ending in Turkey for the Presidential Cycling Tour of Turkey (October 22 t0 27).
+The final Grand Tour of the year, the Vuelta a España brings the three-week stage races to a close over August 14 to September 6 with the WorldTour season ending in China with the Tour of Guangxi (October 15 t0 20).

 Stage three of the Giro d’Italia 2019 (Luk Benies/AFP/Getty Images)